lgw2/lgw2.github.io/_teaching/csci132-fall-2022/labs/lab0.md

    *including last name*.
 For example, if I was a student, I would put Lucy Williams, because my given first name is Lucia but I usually use Lucy.

-In a direct message to Dr. Williams, answer the following questions.
+In a direct message to Lucy, answer the following questions.

 * What previous programming courses have you taken, and/or what other programming experience do you have?
 * What time and day of the week are labs due?
 What time and day of the week are programs due?
 * Were you able to install Java and the IDE of your choice?
+If not, what is the next step you will take to get help?
+(For example, post in the `#java-setup` channel on Discord, visit the Computer Science Success Center, ask a friend.)
-* Somene asks you for help with a lab because they are getting an error they don't understand.
-Are either of the following okay? (a) For them to send you a copy of their code so you can run it on your own computer to help them undersatnd they error message. (b) For them to sit with you and have them run the code on their own computer while you talk them through debuggin it (without sending you a
+* Someone asks you for help with a lab because they are getting an error they don't understand.
+Which of the following are okay according to the course policies? (a) For them to send you a copy of their code so you can run it on your own computer to help them undersatnd they error message. (b) For them to sit with you and have them run the code on their own computer while you talk them through debuggin it (without sending you a